CipherJan/AspNetMicroservicesArchitecture/README.md

-# Phone Shop
+# Microservice architecture
-There is a couple of microservices  Catalog, Basket, Discount and Ordering microservices with NoSQL (MongoDB, Redis) and Relational databases (PostgreSQL, Sql Server) with communicatin over gRPC and RabbitMQ and using Ocelot API Gateway.
+This repository contains a couple of microservices such as:  Catalog, Basket, Discount and Ordering microservices with NoSQL (MongoDB, Redis) and Relational databases (PostgreSQL, Sql Server) with communicatin over gRPC and RabbitMQ and using Ocelot API Gateway.

 ## Whats include